davebdev/project01/README.md

     - word lengths higher
     - no hints
     - no additional words after word has been completed
-- Instructions appear at beginning
+- First to 'x' number of points wins

 ### Bugs to fix